rocket-pool/RPIPs/RPIPs/RPIP-71.md

 Because minipool delegate upgrades are opt-in, this can't be reliably addressed with a delegate upgrade.
 Potential options include:
 - Lowering the delay before permissionless distribution.
 Security implications would need to be considered.
 - Automate distribution in smartnode and introduce a penalty for failing to distribute.
 Unclear how this could work for Allnodes.
-- Allow user Distributions with a final validator balance proof without the delay.
-This could be implemented by lowering the delay setting, distributing, and setting the delay setting back in one call.
+- Allow user distributions with a final validator balance proof without the delay.
+This could be implemented by lowering the delay, distributing, and setting the delay back in one call.

 ### Restitution for Exited NOs

 In contrast to RPIP-73, where node operators are exited for bad performance, under this RPIP we are exiting people that may have been doing a perfectly fine job and we may be choosing them with at least some level of randomness.
 So one question that has come up is if we should offer some kind of restitution for exited validators.
 Ideas that have been brought up so far include:

 - Giving express tickets for exited validators.
-This one seems quite easy to do, but may not be all that impactful.
+This seems quite easy to do, but may not be all that impactful.
 - Some way for exited node operators to skip ahead of people already in queue.
 - A direct ETH payment, financed from rETH in the withdrawal queue that stops earning rewards.